Keeping Relationships Strong as we Age

 Reset your priorities.
-If you’ve been focusing on friends or relatives who live nearby and you want to reach out to others, decide what changes you’d like to make.
+If you’ve been focusing on friends or relatives who live nearby and want to reach out to others, decide what changes you’d like to make.
 Then set goals for your relationships and work out a plan for achieving them.

 Respect the needs of your family and friends.
 Keep in mind that your friends or relatives may be going through changes of their own.
-Be willing to compromise and to adjust to other people’s needs.
+Be willing to compromise and adjust to other people’s needs.